microbit-foundation/pxt-ml-runner-poc/README.md

-# Proof of Concept for a MakeCode extension to run ML models
+# Experimental MakeCode extension to run ML models with ML4F

-This project is left slim to be able to be imported in other MakeCode extensions and a MicroPython module.
+This project includes [ML4F](https://github.com/microsoft/ml4f) and a wrapper to invoke a known type of model.
+It is left slim to be able to be import it in other MakeCode extensions and a MicroPython module.

+## Developer considerations

+- Almost nothing implemented yet
+- Currently it embeds a model in a C file as an array with blob data
+- Due to the model size, BLE had to be disabled
+    - This currently doesn't work on live MAkeCode, only beta
+        - Actually it doesn't look like it works in beta either, just locally
+    - Adding other BLE extensions might fail
+- Only built and tested on micro:bit V2

 ## Use as Extension